-It is the student's responsibility to deliver the accommodation request forms in a timely manner to the instructor for each of the student's classes where accommodations are required.
-Failure to provide the forms may result in a delay in implementation of accommodations.
-If the forms are delivered electronically, students are still responsible for setting up time to discuss the accommodation plan with each instructor.
+- Step 6: It is the student's responsibility to deliver the accommodation request forms in a timely manner to the instructor for each of the student's classes where accommodations are required.
+Failure to provide the forms may result in a delay in implementation of accommodations. - Step 7: Student's are responsible for discussing their accommodations with each instructor.
+The Request Forms must then be signed and dated by each of the instructors and returned by the student to the DSS counselor for filing.

-Students are responsible for delivering and/or discussing the Request Forms to their instructors as early as possible in the semester, preferably on the first week of classes or prior to the first class day.
+Students are responsible for delivering the Request Forms to their instructors as early as possible in the semester, preferably on the first week of classes or prior to the first class day.
 It may take a few days for the instructor to begin to comply with your request.
 Students cannot expect to deliver an Accommodation Request Form on the same day of an exam and expect to have the conditions apply.
 In all fairness, your instructor needs time to make arrangements for the requested accommodations.